ansible/ansible-container/README.md

 And when you're ready to deploy to the cloud, use Ansible Container's *shipit* command to generate an Ansible Role that deploys your application.
-The role is generated from your project's docker-compose file, leveraging the time and work already invested in Docker compose.
+The role is generated from your project's orchestration file, leveraging the time and work already invested.

 ## Why not just use standard Docker tools?